klesun-productions/klesun-productions.github.io/entry/public_personal/sys_admin_to_developer_questions.md

 ## Junior Developer questions

+- What is the difference between Integer and Floating Point data types in most programming languages?
+Can you tell me how Floating Point values are stored?
+  - Integer for whole numbers, floating point for non-whole numbers.
+Floating point numbers are stored as a binary sequence of digits (up to 15) and their base of 10
 - How many bits are there in a byte?
   - 8
 - What is a recursive function?